-BOARD OF DIRECTORS PROXY FOR ANNUAL MEETING February 3, 2006
+BOARD OF DIRECTORS PROXY FOR ANNUAL MEETING February 6, 2008

-The undersigned hereby appoints ERIC P. EDELSTEIN and PATRICK L. ALESIA, or either of them, attorneys and Proxies with full power of substitution in each of them, in the name and stead of the undersigned to vote as Proxy all the stock of the undersigned in GRIFFON CORPORATION, a Delaware corporation, at the Annual Meeting of Stockholders scheduled to be held on February 3, 2006 and any adjournments thereof.
+The undersigned hereby appoints HARVEY R. BLAU and PATRICK L. ALESIA, or either of them, attorneys and Proxies with full power of substitution in each of them, in the name and stead of the undersigned to vote as Proxy all the stock of the undersigned in GRIFFON CORPORATION, a Delaware corporation, at the Annual Meeting of Stockholders scheduled to be held on February 6, 2008 and any adjournments thereof.

 THE SHARES REPRESENTED HEREBY SHALL BE VOTED BY PROXIES, OR EITHER OF THEM, AS SPECIFIED AND, IN THEIR DISCRETION, UPON SUCH OTHER MATTERS AS MAY PROPERLY COME BEFORE THE MEETING.
-STOCKHOLDERS MAY WITHHOLD THE VOTE FOR ONE OR MORE NOMINEE(S) BY FOLLOWING THE INSTRUCTIONS ON THE REVERSE HEREOF.
-IF NO SPECIFICATION IS MADE WITH RESPECT TO ANY ONE OR MORE PROPOSAL(S), THE SHARES WILL BE VOTED FOR THE PROPOSALS SET FORTH.
+IF NO SPECIFICATION IS MADE, THE SHARES WILL BE VOTED FOR THE PROPOSALS SET FORTH.

-' ''

-(Continued and to be signed on the reverse side)
+(Continued and to be signed on reverse side)

 SEE REVERSE SIDE